airayzing/Help-Docs-v2/tropitech-resource-center/how-tropitech-works/bot-management/3rd-party-apps-integrations/google-contacts-integration-with-tropitech.md

 description: This page contains the information about the 3rd party integrations.
 ---

-# Google Contacts Integration with m1Bot
+# Google Contacts Integration with tropitech

 ### Use Case